QuanAnhDung-96/Reproducible-Research-Assignment/README.md

 The files in this repo are:

 The R Markdown document, containing the R code and written explanations, can be found in the file PA1_template.Rmd.
 The same document, in Markdown format, can be found at PA1_template.md, and the HTML version at PA1_template.html.

-The “figure” folder contains all of the graphs created in the markdown document.
+The “images” folder contains all of the graphs created in the markdown document.

-The dataset used within the assignment has the file name “activity.zip”.
+The dataset used within the assignment has the file name “repdata_data_activity.zip”.
-Image files for rendering the html version of the markdown file: PA1_template_files.

 Below is a copy of the original README file, from the original repo, where information on both the raw data set and the course assignment is detailed.

 Introduction